Cagle Rural Reading Foundation

-The Board of Directors of CRR is comprised of educational experts in the greater St. Louis area, and funding opportunities are available to any educational organization in rural or suburban Missouri including schools, libraries and pre-K through adult literacy programs.
+The Board of Directors of CRR is comprised of educational experts in the greater St. Louis area, and funding opportunities are available to any educational organization in rural or suburban Missouri including schools, libraries, and pre-K through adult literacy programs.

-Zane Cagle is a 1994 graduate of Stockton High School in Stockton, Missouri Many of Zane’s high school and college teachers and friends know t Zane struggled with literacy well into his college years.
+Zane Cagle is a 1994 graduate of Stockton High School in Stockton, Missouri.
+Many of Zane’s high school and college teachers and friends know that Zane struggled with literacy well into his college years.
 His struggle to learn to read and process information was not a reflection on his academic institutions.
 He feels his teachers, friends and family assisted a great deal in helping him overcome his literacy challenges.
 Zane stated, “I could not have done it alone.
 Not being able to read was something that I hid and quite honestly, I deflected attention from it through active participation in sports and other school activities — I was embarrassed.
-How did I not learn to read when all of the students around me could?”
+“How did I not learn to read when all of the students around me could?”
 Zane now has a deeper understanding of his experiences as he explains, “Through my struggle, I had to overcome many challenges both socially and academically.
 I am a better person from those experiences, however, if our non –profit can assist one person so they do not have to carry around the stigma of being a “non-reader”, then we will feel successful”, Zane further said.
 “Not being able to read is a lot to carry around personally.
-As I have children of my own, success in literacy has become increasingly important to me for my children, my client’s children and community”.
+As I have children of my own, success in literacy has become increasingly important to me for my children, my client’s children, and the community”.

 Because of the positive impact technology made on Zane’s literacy growth, the non-profit elected to include technology as part of its mission in the promotion of literacy.
 Easy access to the internet opened Zane’s world of reading.
-“Just the opportunity to access short articles on topics I loved such as sports and cars was a lot less intimidating that tackling a huge novel.
-I had to use my brain like any other muscle throughrepetition and attempting to read every day.
+“Just the opportunity to access short articles on topics I loved such as sports and cars was a lot less intimidating than tackling a huge novel.
+I had to use my brain like any other muscle through repetition and attempting to read every day.
 A strong work ethic was required and I think if there is one thing that I learned from high school athletics and my father, it was the value of a strong work ethic.
 A strong work ethic is so applicable to everything you do in life.”

 What is the funding source for Cagle Rural Reading?

 Any educational organization is encouraged to examine their literacy goals and technology needs and specifically how they might be used together.
-CRR encourages organizations to consider application for funding assistance.
+CRR encourages organizations to consider applying for funding assistance.
 Rural and suburban groups such as schools, libraries and literacy groups are encouraged to apply.
-Zane has created a YouTube video entitled “The CRR Story” to share his personal literacy story and reason for starting the foundation.
+Zane has created a YouTube video entitled “The CRR Story” to share his personal literacy story and the reason for starting the foundation.